Techna987/Hello-World/README.md

-# Hello-World
+# a Test repisitory
-a Test repisitory
+This project showing data from db and send it to